Geometrization of N-Extended 1-Dimensional Supersymmetry Algebras: Review of Adinkras

-In $1$-dimensional Minkowski space there is a single time-like direction $\tau$.
+In $1$-dimensional Minkowski space, there is a single time-like direction $\tau$.
 Translations in this direction are generated by $\partial_\tau$.
 Therefore $(1|N)$ superalgebras are generated by $\partial_\tau$ and $N$ real supersymmetry generators $Q_I$.
-The supersymmetry generators commute with $\partial_\tau$ and satisfy the following anti-commutation relations
+The supersymmetry generators commute with $\partial_\tau$ and satisfy the anticommutation relations